2003–04 NFL playoffs: AFC: Indianapolis Colts 38, Kansas City Chiefs 31

 This offensive shootout became the second puntless game in NFL playoff history.
 For the second game in a row, Colts punter Hunter Smith took the day off while quarterback Peyton Manning completed 22 of 30 passes for 304 yards and three touchdowns (to Reggie Wayne, Brandon Stokley and Tom Lopienski respectively), while Edgerrin James ran for a career postseason high 125 yards and two scores.
-On the Kansas City side, Dante Hall caught a touchdown and returned seven kickoffs for 207 yards and another score, and Priest Holmes, who set the regular-season rushing touchdown record in 2003, rushed for 176 yards, caught five passes for 32 yards, and scored twice.
-Kansas City's 33-year-old quarterback Trent Green threw for 212 yards and a touchdown while also rushing for 18 yards in his first career postseason game.
+On the Chiefs' side, Dante Hall caught a touchdown and returned seven kickoffs for 207 yards and another score, and Priest Holmes, who set the regular-season rushing touchdown record in 2003, rushed for 176 yards, caught five passes for 32 yards, and scored twice.
+The Chiefs' 33-year-old quarterback Trent Green threw for 212 yards and a touchdown while also rushing for 18 yards in his first career postseason game.
 A touchdown pass called back by a penalty and Holmes' third-quarter fumble, which set up a Colts' field goal, turned out to be too much for the Chiefs to overcome.
-Kansas City defensive coordinator Greg Robinson resigned the following week in disgrace.
-"He is the master," Kansas City defensive end Eric Hicks said of Manning.
+Chiefs defensive coordinator Greg Robinson resigned the following week in disgrace.
+"He is the master," Chiefs defensive end Eric Hicks said of Manning.
 "That was an amazing performance.
 I never would have thought a quarterback would play two games in a row like that.
 They took us behind the woodshed and just beat us.
 It was embarrassing."

 Manning started off the day leading the Colts 70 yards and finished the opening drive with a 29-yard touchdown pass to Stokley.
-Kansas City responded with a 73-yard drive, with Holmes gaining 44 yards on five carries before Morten Andersen kicked a 22-yard field goal to cut the score to 7–3.
+The Chiefs responded with a 73-yard drive, with Holmes gaining 44 yards on five carries before Morten Andersen kicked a 22-yard field goal to cut the score to 7–3.
 The Colts stormed right back, driving 76 yards in six plays.
 Manning completed a 38-yard pass to Marvin Harrison on the drive, and James finished it with an 11-yard touchdown run.
-But then Kansas City came back, driving 77 yards in 12 plays, converting three third downs, and finishing the drive with a 9-yard touchdown pass from Green to Hall in the second quarter.
+But then the Chiefs came back, driving 77 yards in 12 plays, converting three third downs, and finishing the drive with a 9-yard touchdown pass from Green to Hall in the second quarter.